IoTIVP/data-veil/README.md

-# 📡 **DATA VEIL – Synthetic Sensor Deception Engine**
+# 📡 **DATA VEIL – Synthetic Sensor Distortion & Privacy Layer**

-*A research-friendly toolkit for generating trusted vs veiled sensor streams.*
+*A research toolkit for generating **trusted vs veiled sensor streams** in robotics, IoT, and simulation environments.*

 ---

 ## 🧠 Overview

-**Data Veil** is a multi-sensor deception engine that simulates how autonomous robots, drones, and IoT devices can present:
+Modern robots, drones, and IoT systems often expose sensor data to cloud services, logs, integrations, and external interfaces.
+**Data Veil** introduces a synthetic privacy boundary:

-- **Trusted internal data** for navigation, autonomy, and safety
+- **Trusted internal data** → used for perception, autonomy, safety
-- **Veiled external data** for logs, cloud exports, or attacker-visible channels
+- **Veiled external data** → exported to logs, cloud endpoints, or any non-privileged consumer

-The result is a synthetic **dual-reality boundary** where the system sees truth and outsiders see distortion.
+This creates a **dual-reality layer** that protects internal perception while still providing usable (but intentionally distorted) external streams.

+Think of it as **sensor redaction for machines**—the system sees truth, while external observers only see synthetic noise, distortion, or altered geometry.

 ---